rbitas/data-scraping-challenge/README.md

 # data-scraping-challenge

-*Note: Used this website: https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html to better grasp the function of to_datetime and used https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.iloc.html to understand iloc function both used in part two*
+*Note: Used this website: https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html to better grasp the function of to_datetime used in part two*

 # Part 1: Scrape Titles and Preview Text from Mars News